mutuadavid93/job-board/README.md

 Similar to resource but this time with multiple models which have relationships.
 Best fit for related models.
-- $ php artisan make:resource AllJobListingsCollection --collection
+- $ php artisan make:resource AllJoblistingsCollection --collection